Military short stories: USS Guadalcanal sinking LPH-7

-I have been writing about my military career to ease into some of the harder mental health struggles I would like to talk about.
+Welcome fellow traveler to another one of my military short stories.
+I have been writing about my military career to ease into some of the harder PTSD related mental health struggles hope to write about in the future.

-In this PTSD creative writing therapy article I am going to tell you about the first ship I had the privledge to help sink.
+In this military veteran short story I am going to tell you about the first ship I had the privilege to help sink.

 TRANSPORTING 700 LBS OF EXPLOSIVES FOR THE USS GUADALCANAL SINKEX